The Best Climate Practices Observatory is a project of ICCG.

 What and which are the ICCG hot topics?

-The International Center for Climate Governance (ICCG), in its effort to inform the general public worldwide of the scientific and socio-economic research regarding climate change mitigation and adaptation, would like to call attention to cross-cutting issues related to the environment, which due to their geopolitical importance, constitute global challenges on which the Centre intends to focus its research activities.
+In its effort to inform the general public worldwide of the scientific and socio-economic research regarding climate change mitigation and adaptation, ICCG aims to call attention to cross-cutting issues related to the environment, which due to their geopolitical importance, constitute global challenges on which ICCG intends to focus its research activities.

 The accelerated melting of the Arctic permafrost due to climate change has important implications at the environmental, social, political and economic levels.